UPDATED 2/9/17. (And Hello to my friend in Zagreb!)

 A friend recently gave me an RT-654A/TRC-77.
 Also known as the AN/TRC-77A.
 The RT-654(*) is the basic component of the “TRC-77″ set.

 (“TRC” = Transportable Radio Communications.
 The designator PRC as used with contemporary field sets indicated Portable Radio Communications.
-Those PRC sets could be operated while being carried; eg, the PRC-10, 25, 77, 70, 74 etc. The TRC-77 cannot be operated while being carried due to the large HF wire antenna requirements.
-It was therefore deemed to be “Transportable”, a designation otherwise rarely utilized for a packable set.)
+Those PRC sets could be operated while being carried; eg, the PRC-10, 25, 77, 70, 74 etc. The TRC-77 cannot be operated while being carried due to the large HF wire antenna requirements and the fact that the transmission mode was CW only.
+It was therefore deemed to be “Transportable”, a designation otherwise rarely utilized for a packable set.
+TRC)

 It seems to me that the AN/TRC-77 is noteworthy for being extremely obscure in the historical record.